- About Us

 Find out how much you can afford?
 Should you rent or buy a home?
 Want to calculate your monthly payments?
 These mortgage calculators can help you figure it all out!

 Pre-approval vs. Pre-qualification

 You will greatly improve the negotiating position when you are preapproved for a mortgage.
 Sellers are more apt to negotiate with someone who already has a mortgage approved.
 The pre-approval letter lets the seller know they are working with a serious buyer.
 A pre-qualification is not a full mortgage, but an estimate of what the buyer can afford.

 Pre-approval uses basic information as well as electronic credit reporting.
 It is a true mortgage commitment.
 A preapproved buyer can also close on a property more quickly which is another major consideration for a motivated seller.
 You can receive a free pre-approval through Cedar Rapids Mortgage Company and they can help you through the pre-approval process.
 Ask your Coldwell Banker Realtor for more information.

-The fixed rate mortgage is a traditional method of financing a home.
+The fixed-rate mortgage is a traditional method of financing a home.
 The interest rate stays the same for the entire term of the loan; terms are usually 15, 20 or 30 years.
 The interest and principal portions of your monthly payment remain the same throughout the term of the loan.
-Interest rates tend to be higher on a fixed rate mortgage than on adjustable rate loans.
-Historically, fixed-mortgage rates today have never been this low and more clients opt for this method of mortgage.
+Interest rates tend to be higher on a fixed-rate mortgage than on adjustable-rate loans.
+Historically, fixed-mortgage rates today have never been this low and more clients opt for this method of the mortgage.